thromer/ynab-tiller/README.md

 # ynab-tiller
-Script to push transactions from Tiller Sheet to YNAB.
+Script to push transactions from Tiller Sheet to YNAB